-Family Assessment means a social worker from Child Protection will meet with you to talk about the maltreatment report.
-When a family agrees to the Family Assessment, Child Protection will not do an investigation.
+Family Assessment means a social worker from Child Protection meets with you to talk about the maltreatment report.
+When a family agrees to the Family Assessment, Child Protection won't do an investigation.
 They won’t make a decision about whether maltreatment happened or not.
 They are there to help you find services for you and your child so the problems can get better.

 But, if you do not cooperate with the Family Assessment and there is a risk of future harm to your children, Child Protection may transfer your case to be investigated.

 Child Protection workers investigate maltreatment reports when the report seems to show that the child is in danger because of abuse and/or neglect.

 - phone calls or meetings with the suspected abuser

 - a visit to your home

 - interviews with other people like doctors or teachers